LOADING ...

 Like many, I to look at the stars.

-I love the fact that is just one among many.
+I love the fact that ours is just one many.

-What I love astronomy is that our constellations tell a story.
+What I love about astronomy is our constellations tell a story.

-Mythology was our first attempt to understand the world in we live
+Mythology was our first attempt to understand the in which we live

-We put a God in everything and those Gods give us our reasons.
+We put a God in and those Gods would give us our reasons.

 Why is the sky